 Introduction

-Persian lyric poetry moves through a fixed symbolic universe whose images recur from century to century with little loss of force.
-The wine-cup, the tavern, the hunt, the gazelle at the spring, the candle and moth, the rose and nightingale, the desert caravan, the beloved’s tress and eyebrows, the pigeon, the mirror, the dust of the beloved’s walked path–all belong to an inherited framework that is immediately recognizable from the earliest classical poets onward.
-Each image carries within it a ramz o rāz: ramz, the outward symbol through which meaning is conveyed obliquely, and rāz, the inner secret that the symbol gestures toward but does not fully disclose.
-Each generation of poets received this symbolic universe already ancient, but gave it renewed emotional force through fresh associations.
-The remarkable continuity of this imagery gives Persian lyric poetry much of its peculiar unity across nearly a millennium of literary production.
+Persian lyric poetry unfolds in a fixed symbolic universe whose images recur from century to century with little loss of force.
+The wine-cup, the tavern, the hunt, the gazelle at the spring, the candle and moth, the convivial feast in the garden, the rose and nightingale, the desert caravan, the beloved’s tress and eyebrows, the pigeon, the mirror, the dust of the beloved’s walked path–all belong to an inherited framework that is immediately recognizable from the earliest classical poets onward.
+Each image carries within it a ramz o rāz: ramz, the outward symbol, and rāz, the inner secret that the symbol gestures toward but does not fully disclose.
+Each generation of poets received this symbolic universe already ancient, but enriched and expanded its gravitas through fresh associations.

-What distinguishes this tradition lies partly in the unusual coherence of its imagery.
-The same limited body of symbols recurs continuously across Persian lyric poetry, acquiring through long use an almost instinctive intelligibility.
-The hunt brings with it the gazelle, the spring, the snare, the arrow, the wound of sudden sight.
-The wine-feast gathers the goblet, the cupbearer, candlelight, music, intoxication, and the melancholy knowledge of passing joy.
-The lover awaits the guest along a swept path strewn with flowers; elsewhere the same pathways lie scattered with autumn leaves or become sacred through the beloved’s passing.
-Floral imagery passes easily into bodily imagery: the rose into the face, the cypress into the beloved’s stature, the hyacinth into dark curling hair.
+The remarkable continuity of this corpus has invested the Persian lyric tradition with a shared emotional vocabulary that is immediately legible to its readers across nearly a millennium of literary production.
+Moreover, each scene and symbol appears through long use to have acquired an almost instinctive intelligibility, like a language, carrying with it an inherited emotional atmosphere and set of associations.
+The hunt brings with it the thirsty gazelle, the spring, the snare, the arrows, nooses, and daggers, the wound of sudden sight, evoking at once the pursuit, danger and seduction of love as much as the helplessness of the lover.
+The wine-feast gathers the goblet and measuring cup, the cupbearer, candlelight, music, intoxication, and the melancholy knowledge of passing joy.
+The lover awaits the guest along a swept path strewn with flowers to the humble abode [of the heart]; elsewhere, autumn leaves lie scattered across the same road, or the passing wind carries with it the sweet scent of the beloved, more fragrant perhaps than the musk-laden breezes from Khotan.
+Floral imagery passes easily into bodily imagery: the rose into the face, the narcissus into the eyes, the cypress into the beloved’s stature, the hyacinth into dark curling hair.
 Over centuries these associations became so deeply rooted within Persian literary culture that even the briefest allusion could evoke an entire inherited emotional world.
+The fixity of these conventions was, on the other hand, the individual poet’s opportunity, for an audience that knew what the rose and nightingale had always meant could feel the smallest departure from it.

-The present article examines the major symbolic worlds through which Persian lyric poetry moves across nearly a millennium of literary production.
-Four principal “scenes” organize the discussion: the tavern and wine-feast, the garden and spring assembly, the hunt upon the plain, and the world of the beloved as awaited guest.
-Beyond these the article treats a further range of recurring symbols, figures and conditions that belong to no single scene but move through the tradition as a whole.
+Beyond these the article treats a further range of recurring symbols, figures and conditions that belong to no single scene but move through the tradition as a whole (sections V-XIV).
 The discussion concerns primarily the dominant lyric tradition, rather than explicitly devotional or didactic verse, and seeks representative breadth rather than exhaustive cataloguing.
-The article further considers the diffusion of this symbolic universe beyond Persian itself, through which entire poetic vocabularies and imagistic structures passed into Ottoman Turkish, Chagatai, Uzbek, Urdu, and other literary traditions, often with Persian phrases and constructions preserved intact within non-Persian verse.
+A section on origins (XV) examines the pre-Islamic inheritance that underlies the Persian lyric tradition and argues that the great body of poetry is more genuinely material and sensuous than later devotional readings have allowed.
+The article further considers the diffusion of this symbolic universe beyond Persian itself, through which entire poetic vocabularies and imagistic structures passed into Ottoman Turkish, Chaghatai, Uzbek, Uyghur, Urdu, and other literary traditions, often with Persian phrases and constructions preserved intact within non-Persian verse.

 The diffusion of this symbolic vocabulary is perhaps most plainly visible in a single opening line.
-Writing in Chagatai in the nineteenth century, the Khorezmian Uzbek poet Ogahiy invokes Shab-e Yaldā (the Zoroastrian winter solstice), the night of longing (shām-e ferāgh), the lover’s humble dwelling (kolbeh), and the night turning into a radiant sun (khorshīd-e derakhshān) with their Persian ezāfe constructions intact, as naturally as any Persian poet before him.
-These are not borrowings that have been translated or adapted; they have passed whole into another language and remain in use today, often without those who use them fully knowing their origin.
+Writing in Chaghatai in the nineteenth century, the Khorezmian Uzbek poet Ogahiy invokes Shab-e Yaldā (the Zoroastrian winter solstice), the night of longing (shām-e ferāgh), the lover’s humble dwelling (kolbeh), and the night turning into a radiant sun (khorshīd-e derakhshān) with their Persian ezāfe constructions intact, as naturally as any Persian poet before him.
+These are not borrowings that have been translated or adapted; they have passed whole into another language and remain in use today, often without those who use them fully knowing their meaning or origin.

 Yaldo shabidek shomi firoqing uzoq o’ldi, subhidin asar yo’q / Kulbamga kelib aylaki xurshid-i durakhshon, qilg’il ani kunduz